maartenuni/django-tut/README.md

    ```
   This command will create a new directory with the name that you chose for your app.
 - add an `urls.py` to the polls folder and `include()` it in `mysite/url.py`.

+## Edit the settings for the website
+- You can set the backend for the SQL engine (SQLlite) is the default.
+The settings file is `mysite/settings.py`.
+The `ENGINE` is `'django.db.sqlite3'`.
+You can also inspect the INSTALLED_APPS, which contain some django apps.
+These apps require changes to the database and "cause" the previous warnings about migrations.
+These warnings are fixed by:
+    ```console
+    $python mangage.py migrate
+    ```